-Motion preservation surgery in the spine refers to group of surgeries which aim at preservation of the spine motion by replicating normal or near normal bio-mechanics.
-The fundamental to all these surgeries is use of devices, that replicate these functions.
+Motion preservation surgery in the spine refers to a group of surgeries which aim at preservation of the spine motion by replicating normal or near normal biomechanics.
+The fundamental to all these surgeries is the use of devices, that replicate these functions.

 Motion preservation surgery of the spine is a complex, constantly evolving field and the research is ongoing.